Dixfield, Maine

 Dixfield is a town in Oxford County, Maine, United States.
+Dixfield is included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
 The population was 2,253 at the 2020 census.
 The town motto of Dixfield is "The Only One", because it is the only town in the world to claim that name.
 Dr. Elijeh Dix, a substantial landowner in the area, bought the town (and Dixmont) which bears his name.
+Dixfield contains a census-designated place of the same name.

 History

 The Massachusetts General Court granted the township in 1789 to Colonel Jonathan Holman of Sutton, Massachusetts (now Millbury), an American Revolutionary War veteran, together with 25 others.
 In 1795, the first permanent settlers arrived with their families—John Marble, Gardner Brown, Amos Trask, Levi Newton, David Torrey and John Gould.
-It was called Holmantown Plantation until part of it was incorporated on June 21, 1803 as Dixfield, the 147th town in Maine (the remainder of the plantation would be incorporated in 1818 as Mexico).
+It was called Holmantown Plantation until part of it was incorporated on June 21, 1803, as Dixfield, the 147th town in Maine (the remainder of the plantation would be incorporated in 1818 as Mexico).
 Dr. Elijah Dix of Boston, a substantial landowner in the area, promised to donate a library for the town if the citizens changed its name from Holmantown to Dixfield.
 The citizens complied, after which the town received dusty old boxes of medical books printed in German.
 Dr. Dix also left his name on Dixmont, where he died while visiting in 1809 and was buried.

 With several streams for water power, Dixfield developed into a small mill town.
 It had sawmills and gristmills.
 It also produced cheese, carriages, shingles, toothpicks, rakes, wooden boxes, flies and leaders, boots and shoes.
 Dixfield once had a marble works.